The Nitty Gritty

 Senior year they figured they had to put me in Who’s Who Among College Students, just in case my writing went anywhere.
 They’re still waiting for that to pay off.
 Me too.
 Graduating Cum Laude with a B.A. in Church Communication Arts, emphasizing in Drama and Media, hasn’t helped me land a fancy job like I thought.
 But hey, I do have a two walled officle.
 Not too shabby.
 Maybe soon I’ll graduate to a full cubicle.

 After college I landed a husband and convinced him to get me a dog.
 I’ve done everything from graphic design to working in the registrar’s office.
 Okay, so that’s about all I’ve done, unless you count barista in college.
-For my first book I just landed a contract with OakTara, a small publishers whose editor worked with Madeleine L’Engle.
+For my first book I just landed a contract with OakTara, a small publisher whose editor worked with Madeleine L’Engle.
 Now that I’ve made my mark with one editor it’s time to get cracking on her list of demands.
 (Just kidding).
 Then, if all goes well, I can start in on the next three novels in my series.
-Guess that means my other ideas, a girl-on-the-run thriller and a science fiction/fantasy adventure, will have to wait.
+Guess that means my other ideas for a dystopian sister story, a girl-on-the-run thriller, and a colorful science fiction/fantasy adventure, will have to wait.
 Who says I don’t have a range?

 Favorite color: Purple

-Most recent award: Voted “Laughs-a-lot” by my manager. :)
+Favorite award: Voted “Laughs-a-lot” by my favorite manager. :)

 Newest OakTara Author–yeah that’s me!